 The purpose of this research is to determine whether blood tests can help us improve treatment by identifying which patients have Type 1 diabetes, and will need very early insulin treatment, and which patients are unlikely to need insulin treatment at diagnosis.
 These tests include antibodies against the cells that make insulin (often seen in Type 1 diabetes), and a new test which assesses genetic risk of diabetes.

-You can take part in the StartRight study if you have been diagnosed with diabetes during the last 12 months, were 30 years of age or over at the time of your diagnosis and are currently treated with Insulin.
-By participating you may help us discover whether early testing of blood samples can improve diabetes diagnosis and treatment.
+People were invited to take part in the StartRight study if they were diagnosed with diabetes during the last 12 months, were 18 years of age or over at the time of their diabetes diagnosis.
+Taking part in the study may help us discover whether early testing of blood samples can improve diabetes diagnosis and treatment.